 The Triarchy, called the Kingdom of the Three Daughters by Westerosi, was an alliance formed in 96 AC by Lys, Myr, Tyrosh, all former colonies of the Valyrian Freehold.
-The Triarchy supported King Aegon II Targaryen and the greens during the Dance of the Dragons, defeating the fleet of House Velaryon in the Battle of the Gullet in early 130 AC.
+The Triarchy supported King Aegon II Targaryen and the greens during the Dance of the Dragons, defeating the Velaryon fleet in the Battle of the Gullet in early 130 AC.
 Prince Viserys Targaryen, taken captive in the battle, was held first by the Triarchy's admiral, Sharako Lohar of Lys, and later by the Lysene magister Bambarro Bazanne.

 The victorious Sharako was criticized by Myrmen and Tyroshi for sending their ships into the bloody battle and sparing Lysene ships from heavy casualties.
 In late 131 AC, Sharako was slain by a rival for the favor of Johanna Swann, the courtesan called the Black Swan.
 The Lyseni thought it was a political murder orchestrated by the Myrmen, however, and the murders which followed led to war.
 After the end of the Dance in 131 AC, Ser Marston Waters reported that the Triarchy was collapsing and that the three Free Cities were hiring free companies.
 The Wolf Pack and the Stormbreakers were Westerosi sellswords who traveled to Essos for the coming conflict.